Free «Effective Management» Essay Sample

-Buy custom Effective Management essay
+Buy Effective Management essay paper online

 Effective management is an important tool for the success of any team project.
 It is achieved by allowing all members of the group to air their views freely, forming a heterogeneous team, adopting proper decision making techniques and practicing good leadership.
 This essay focuses on why Advert team consisting of Evan, Conner, Alexis, Derek and Judy failed to develop a good project for launching their client’s 60-inch plasma flat-screen television.

 The autocratic leadership style of Conner caused the poor performance of this team.
 He made all his decisions independently with little or no consultation from the other members of the group.
 He proposed that he had the best idea for the project without listening to suggestions from other group members.
 When Alexis suggested that she thought the client would not like the idea, he ignored her.
 In addition to this, although Derek had a good idea since he had worked with the client for a long time, he was not free to air his views since he feared Conner would shut him down.
 This led to the poor performance of the team since it chose a project that did not match the image of the client’s company.
 As a manager, I would tell my team leaders to adopt a democratic leadership style since it ould include the employees in decision-making (Hackman, 89).
 This would ensure that the employees are free to air their views thus improving decision-making in the major projects.